-Tansen is an undiscovered gem.
-High above the Kali Gandaki River on the road between Butwal and Pokhara, staying in this charming little town is a very worthwhile detour for a few days.
-Full of history, this old Newar town with its steep cobblestone streets is virtually traffic-free.
-The traditional wooden Newari houses with their intricately carved windows line the narrow roads.
-You can hear the looms clacking as families weave the famous Dhakar fabric that Tansen is known all over Nepal for.
+Few foreign tourist visit the beautiful district Palpa, while just as its municipality Tansen it’s famous in Nepal.
+And for a good reason !
+Located high above the Kali Gandaki River on the road between Butwal and Pokhara, staying in this charming little bazar town is a worthwhile detour for a few days.
+Full of history, this old Newar city with its steep cobblestone streets is virtually traffic-free.
+Admire the traditional wooden Newari houses with their intricately carved windows line the narrow roads.
+Hear the looms clacking as families weave the famous Dhaka fabric that Tansen is known all over Nepal for.

-Most people come here planning to spend one or two nights and end up staying four or five.
+A lot of travelers come to Palpa district planning to spend one or two nights and end up staying four or five.
 There is plenty to see and to do here.
 Take in the beautiful mountain views from Srinagar Hill, explore the fascinating history of Tansen, visit temples, go hiking, drink good coffee, shop for local handicrafts made only here, and live with locals staying in one of the comfortable and hospitable Community Homestays.

 Likened to Darjeeling for its steep roads that climb the hillside, it has its own charm and a rich history.
 Once the capital of the Magar kingdom of Tanahun under the reign King Mukunda Sen, the kingdom of Palpa had expanded as far as the Koshi River in the east, Gorakhpur in the south and Gulmi and Kaski districts in the west and north respectively.
 Until the rise of the Shahs, it was one of the most powerful kingdoms in Nepal.
 It even came close to conquering Kathmandu in the 16th century under the leadership of King Mukunda Sen (1518-1553 AD).
 Although the power of the Magars waned in the 18th century, Tansen recovered as a Newari trading post on the busy trading route between India and Tibet.
 In 1806, Prithivipal Sen, the last king of Palpa, was invited to Kathmandu but was a trap and he was beheaded there.
 Palpa then became part of the Kathmandu kingdom with Tansen the administrative city for the area.